ucsb-cs16-s16/https-ucsb-cs16-s17.github.io/_lab/lab01.md

 <pre>$ hostname</pre>

 <p>This command should output <b>csil.cs.ucsb.edu</b>.
 You can now do anything in this terminal window that you could do on a CSIL machine or a Phelps lab machine, except run graphical applications.</p>

+If you want to run graphical applications, instead of using puTTY, you can use other programs, such as [MobaXterm](http://mobaxterm.mobatek.net/).

 </ol>

 <hr>